pracks224/Interview_Prep/INTERVIEW_SPRING_MICROSERVICES/SPRING_BOOT_ALL.md

 RetentionPolicy.RUNTIME: Do not discard.
 The annotation should be available for reflection at runtime.
 Example: @Deprecated

 Default retention policy in spring is RUNTIME
+### Handling exception Spring Boot
+### Important
+- @SpringBootApplication: It is a combination of three annotations @EnableAutoConfiguration, @ComponentScan, and @Configuration.
+- @RestController: It can be considered as a combination of @Controller and @ResponseBody annotations.
+- @RequestAttribute is a Spring annotation used to bind a method parameter to a request attribute.
+This annotation is often used in controllers to access attributes added to the request in a previous stage of request processing. request.setAttribute("user", "John Doe");
+- ### How to change the port
+    * application name and port.
+The port 8081 denotes that the application runs on port 8081.
+-